-Intermittent fasting (IF) is receiving plenty of attention in the press and is also subject to a notable amount of scientific research on its potential benefits.
+Intermittent fasting (IF) is receiving plenty of attention in the press and scientific research regarding its potential health benefits.
 So should you try it?

 What is Intermittent Fasting?